Planning for Pregnancy After Cancer: 3 Ways to Preserve Your Fertility

 2. Embryo Freezing

-Some women with partners (or a sperm donor) will instead opt for embryo freezing prior to cancer treatment.
-The initial part of the process is the same as egg freezing, but after ovarian stimulation and egg retrieval, sperm is used to fertilize the eggs and create embryos.
+Some women with partners (or a sperm donor) will instead opt to create and freeze embryos (instead of eggs) prior to undergoing cancer treatment.
+The initial part of the embryo freezing process is the same as it is with egg freezing, but after ovarian stimulation and egg retrieval, the designated sperm is used to fertilize the eggs and create embryos.

-These embryos are cultured in the embryology laboratory and are typically frozen at the blastocyst stage (Day 5 of the embryo’s development).
+Those embryos are then cultured in the embryology laboratory and are typically frozen at the blastocyst stage (Day 5 of the embryo’s development).
 Blastocyst embryos can be safely tested for chromosomal abnormalities, or even for cancer-causing genes (such as BRCA) in women that have a genetic predisposition to cancer.

 3. Ovarian Tissue Cryopreservation

-Those who need to begin treatment urgently and do not have time for an egg or embryo freezing cycle also have the option of ovarian tissue cryopreservation.
-Laparoscopic surgery is performed to remove part of one ovary, and this tissue is divided into pieces and frozen for the future.
+Those who need to begin treatment urgently and do not have time to undergo an egg or embryo freezing cycle may also have the option to cryopreserve their ovarian tissue instead.
+Laparoscopic surgery is performed to remove part of one ovary, and this tissue is then divided into pieces and frozen for the future.

 When a woman wants to build her family later on, a piece of that tissue will be thawed and surgically transplanted onto her existing ovary.
-Some of these tissue grafts will become hormonally active, and ovulate eggs in the future.
-Incredible, right?
+Some of these tissue grafts will become hormonally active and actually ovulate eggs in the future.
+Pretty incredible, right?

-This method was considered experimental until recently, but over 130 babies have now been born worldwide from ovarian tissue transplantation.
+This method was considered experimental until a few years ago, but over 200 babies have now been born with the help of ovarian tissue transplantation!

 What are GnRH agonists?

-During chemotherapy treatment, medications called GnRH agonists (gonadotropin-releasing hormone agonists) can be given to suppress a woman’s hormones - keeping the ovaries “quiet” in order to make the eggs less susceptible to damage.
+During chemotherapy treatment, medications called gonadotropin-releasing hormone (GnRH) agonists can be given to suppress a woman’s hormones.
+This helps keep the ovaries "quiet" in order to make the eggs inside less susceptible to damage.

 Planning for Pregnancy After Cancer